 - The most senior partners can get any deal done they want.
 Period.
-They make seek consensus, and may defer when they don’t get it.
+They may seek consensus, and they may defer when they don’t get it.
 But in the end, they can do what they want.

 - And the more junior ones need more buy-in from the rest.
 The more junior the partner, or investing professional, the more she/he needs others to buy-in.
-You’ll often be called back to multiple meetings at the office with different partners before you present to the main partnership in this case.
+You’ll often be called back to multiple meetings with different partners before you present to the main partnership in this case.

 - Bigger funds often require a co-sponsoring partner for a deal.
 Another partner to agree to do it, as a process control.